subquery/documentation/docs/subquery_network/testnet/indexers/faqs-indexers.md

 We do recommend that you upgrade to the latest version to take advantage of the new features.
 However, we do recommend that you follow best practices.
 For example:

-1. Duplicate your PROD environment
+1. Duplicate your PROD environment.
-2. Upgrade using this new environment
+2. Upgrade using this new environment.
-3. Test this new environment to ensure there are no issues
+3. Test this new environment to ensure there are no issues.
-4. Switch over to this new environment
+4. Switch over to this new environment.
-5. Decommission the old PROD environment
+5. Decommission the old PROD environment.

 ## When I upgrade my version, do I need to reindex my project?